A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Numeric Error

 That is, a uniform bound on (\ref{case2LowerBound}) is achieved by an experimental design ${\bf X}$ which has smaller separation distance, with respect to either ${\rm d}_{\boldsymbol{\Theta}_1}$ or ${\rm d}_{\boldsymbol{\Theta}_2}$, in regions with more emphasis on the local, more quickly decaying, correlation and less emphasis on the global, more slowly decaying, correlation.
 Note that in the numeric accuracy context, the global and local \emph{emphases}, for \emph{small} $q_i(\boldsymbol{\Theta}_1)$ and $q_i(\boldsymbol{\Theta}_2)$, at ${\bf x}_i$ are given concretely by $\omega_1({\bf x}_i)^2(\tilde{\ell}_i(\boldsymbol{\Theta}_2)-\tilde{\ell}_i(\boldsymbol{\Theta}_1))$ and $\omega_2({\bf x}_i)^2(\tilde{\ell}_i(\boldsymbol{\Theta}_2)-\tilde{\ell}_i(\boldsymbol{\Theta}_1))$, respectively.

-Example high quality 23 run experimental designs for the \emph{numeric} situations described in Case 1 (stationarity) and Case 2 (non-stationary correlation) are illustrated in the left and right panels, respectively, of Figure \ref{NumDesign}.
-For both cases, $\varphi(d)={\rm exp}\{-d^2\}$, the so-called \emph{Gaussian} correlation function.
-Despite its wide-spread use, this correlation function has particularly poor numeric properties and requires quite large $\boldsymbol{\Theta}_1$ and $\boldsymbol{\Theta}_2$ to achieve reasonable numeric performance.
-For Case 2, $\omega_1({\bf u})^2=1-\left(1+{\rm exp}\left\{-25(u_1-1/2)\right\}\right)^{-1}$, $\omega_2({\bf u})^2=\left(1+{\rm exp}\left\{-25(u_1-1/2)\right\}\right)^{-1}$, $\boldsymbol{\Theta}_1=40\cdot{\bf I}_2$, $\boldsymbol{\Theta}_2=100\cdot{\bf I}_2$, and $\sigma^2=1$.
-As expected, in the first panel, illustrating the stationary situation, the design points lie near a triangular lattice (subject to edge effects), similar to but expanded towards the edges of the design space relative to the nominal design.
-Similarly, in the second panel, illustrating the non-stationary correlation situation, the design points on the right-hand side, where the shorter range, more quickly decaying, correlation is emphasized, are more dense than on the left-hand side, where the longer range, more slowly decaying, correlation is emphasized.
+Example high quality 23 run experimental designs for the \emph{numeric} situations described in Subsection \ref{numericStationary} (Stationary Model) and Subsection \ref{numericNonStationary} (Non-Stationary Model) are illustrated in the left and right panels, respectively, of Figure \ref{NumDesign}.
+For the Stationary Model example, $\varphi(d)={\rm exp}\{-d^2\}$, the so-called \emph{Gaussian} correlation function.
+For the Non-Stationary Model example, $\varphi(d)$ is Wendland's kernel with $k=10$ \cite{wendland2005}, $\omega_1({\bf u})^2=1-\|{\bf u}\|_2^2/2$, $\omega_2({\bf u})^2=\|{\bf u}\|_2^2/2$, $\boldsymbol{\Theta}_1=0.1\cdot{\bf I}_2$, and $\boldsymbol{\Theta}_2=1\cdot{\bf I}_2$.
+For both cases, $\sigma^2=1$.
+As expected, in the first panel, illustrating the stationary situation, the design points lie near a triangular lattice (subject to edge effects), similar to, but expanded towards the edges of the design space relative to, the nominal design.
+Similarly, in the second panel, illustrating the non-stationary correlation situation, the design points in the upper right-hand corner, where the shorter range, more quickly decaying, correlation is emphasized, are more dense than in the lower left-hand corner, where the longer range, more slowly decaying, correlation is emphasized.
 While the provided bounds hold for all $c _*>0$, the actual value of the bounds depends on the selected value of $c_*$.
 Here, we take $c_*=1.1\times 12\left(\frac{18}{\pi\Gamma^2(d/2+1)}\right)^{-1/(d+1)}$.
-Similarly to the nominal examples, for the stationary situation, the optimization routine was initialized at a triangular lattice, scaled to maximize the separation distance, while for the non-stationary situation, a homotopy continuation \cite{homotopy} approach along with Nelder-Mead \cite{nocedal} black box optimization was used.
+Similarly to the nominal examples, the optimization routine was initialized at a triangular lattice, scaled to maximize the separation distance.
+For the stationary situation, a homotopy continuation \cite{homotopy} approach was used, slowly transitioning from maximizing the mean of the local bounds ${\ell}_i(\boldsymbol{\Theta})$ to maximizing the minimum of the local bounds.
+For the non-stationary situation, a homotopy continuation approach with two stages was used, first transitioning from $\omega_1,\omega_2$ constant to varying over the input space, then transitioning from maximizing the mean of the local bounds $\omega_1({\bf x}_i)^2\tilde{\ell}_i(\boldsymbol{\Theta}_1)+\omega_2({\bf x}_i)^2\tilde{\ell}_i(\boldsymbol{\Theta}_2)$ to maximizing the minimum of the local bounds.
+Nelder-Mead \cite{nocedal} black box optimization was used throughout.